-Court Rules That Dakota Access Pipeline Must Be Emptied For Now
+Court Rules Dakota Access Pipeline Must Be Emptied For Now

 In a decision posted Monday, U.S. District Judge James Boasberg said that it was clear shutting down the pipeline will cause disruption.
 But he said "the seriousness of the Corps' deficiencies outweighs the negative effects of halting the oil flow" during the estimated 13 months it will take to complete the environmental impact statement.